Skip to content

 Add the powder to the coconut milk, mixing until it has the consistency of yogurt.

-Apply it on scalp and hair and leave it on for at least 60 minutes.
+Apply it to your scalp and hair and leave it on for at least 60 minutes.

 Rinse and shampoo gently.